-The bottom-line is that I am pragmatic and I want to find the best possible, feasible solutions rather than whining that “THEY” should do something “about it.”
+My goal is to find the best possible, feasible solutions rather than whining that “THEY” should do something “about it.”
 I recognize that the glass is never full but I am quite sure that somewhat full is far better than empty.
 On this site I talk about being “real” and doing what can be done rather than waddling in inaction because the issues seem too big to deal with.
 And I prefer to see the glass as partially full and not partially empty.
 We are all responsible for filling the glass to full.
 And as we have been reminded by some very smart people, it takes a village to fill the glass.

 I hope you find the ideas expressed helpful to you.
 It took me a long time to try to get over my own arrogance and realize most things don’t work the way textbooks say they should and you don’t need to have the perfect answer before you can start doing something to help.
 Thanx.

 This picture of me was taken in the Visitors’ Center of the US Capitol.
 Now there’s a scary place.
 The US Capitol is one of the world’s centers of lost opportunity, foolishness, and cruelty through inaction.
 I’m searching for pragmatism and commonsense.
 Didn’t come back with any pictures of either.
 I hope to be more successful in the pages of this web site.

 Most of the pictures on this web site expand when clicked.
 Give it a try (you really can’t read most of the figures as intended if you do not click).